Sophie Lyons: Relocating to Detroit

+1896 Return to New York City

 On the afternoon of June 21, 1896, Lyons entered a dry goods store at Sixth Avenue and Fourteenth Street.
 Lyons, then using the alias Mary Watson, was approached by store detective Mary Plunkett, who had recognized her, and who informed her she was wanted by local police.
 When Lyons dismissed her, Plunkett grabbed her arm, attempting to bring her in by force.
 A crowd began to gather as the argument escalated.
 Plunkett told the crowd that "one of the most notorious pickpockets in the world" was standing before them.
 At that point, Lyons got free of Plunkett and left the store with the detective in pursuit.
 Plunkett pursued Lyons onto a streetcar, where she informed the driver that Lyons was wanted by police.
 The driver allowed Lyons onto the streetcar, replying to Plunkett that it was none of his business.
 As they reached Eighteenth Street, Plunkett was able to call two patrolmen and had Lyons placed under arrest.

 Lyons refused to be taken back to the dry goods store, insisting that she be searched to prove her innocence, but was instead arrested and taken to the Mercer Street police station.
 She was held at the precinct until her arraignment at the Jefferson Market police court on June 22.
 She was charged with the theft of a pocketbook from an unknown woman in New Jersey, which contained $12 and a railroad ticket, and it was requested by the court that she be remanded.
 Her lawyer, Emanuel Friend, successfully argued for her release by pointing out the largely vague circumstances of the charges and the absence of the store detective.
 The magistrate agreed that the city had no evidence to prosecute Lyons and dismissed her case.